google/ide-perf/docs/user-guide.md

 and a few methods in the tracer itself.

 ### How high is the tracing overhead?
-The tracing overhead is _approximately_ 150 ns per traced method call, assuming sufficient JIT optimization.
+The tracing overhead is _approximately_ 200 ns per traced method call, assuming sufficient JIT optimization.
 This number varies across platforms; you can run the microbenchmark at `TracerIntegrationTest.testTracingOverhead` if you want to estimate tracing overhead for your local machine.
 Tracepoint data is stored in thread-local data structures, so you should not have to worry about contention between threads.
-The tracing overhead is unlikely to be improved because most of the time is spent calling `System.nanoTime`.
+The tracing overhead is unlikely to be improved because much of the time is spent calling `System.nanoTime`.
 You may want to read about some
 [performance quirks of `System.nanoTime`](https://shipilev.net/blog/2014/nanotrusting-nanotime/), especially if you are running on Windows.